iiibrad/aws-lambda-sns-to-slack/README.md

 #### Create a .zip file of SNS-to-Slack for upload to Lambda

-If you using a virtualenv (you should), then the following command will upload a .zip file of the SNS-to-Slack Lambda function using the AWS CLI and a credential profile named `my_profile`:
+If you using a virtualenv (you should), then the following command will upload a .zip file of the SNS-to-Slack Lambda function using the AWS CLI:

 ```shell
 zip -u sns-to-slack.zip lambda_function.py config.json